luvnft/pay/README.md

 ## What is this?

-Wallaby Pay is a simple web3 application that allows users to connect or create a wallet, and send funds to other users.
+LUV NFT Pay is a simple web3 application that allows users to connect or create a wallet, and send funds to other users.
 It uses the [Polygon zkEVM](https://polygon.technology/polygon-zkevm) to allow for fast, cheap transactions between users, but works out of the box with any EVM-compatible blockchain!

 ## Features

-Wallaby Pay uses modern frontend tools and libraries to create a simple, yet powerful web3 application.
+LUV NFT Pay uses modern frontend tools and libraries to create a simple, yet powerful web3 application.
 It includes features such as:

 - Creating wallets for users by having them sign in with Google, Facebook, or Apple.
 - Transferring funds between users by looking up their Lens handle.